mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 (which I'll get to next), I think that there are some interesting idiosyncrasies about this practice and people that are worth mentioning:

-1.  **Craftsmanship:** The people involved care deeply about their craft of development
+1.  **Craftsmanship:** These people care deeply about their craft
-2.  **Volunteerism:** Everyone was a volunteer, spending their personal time on this activity
+2.  **Volunteerism:** Everyone is a volunteer, spending their personal time on this activity
 3.  **Work Focus:** All feedback and conversation is focused on the work, rather than on the person
 4.  **Public:** All feedback is fully public
-5.  **Respect:** Respect is assumed more broadly (people never have to work with people they don't want to work with)
+5.  **Respect:** Respect is assumed broadly (we rarely volunteer with people that we don't enjoy)

 Corporate contexts